dpfens/dpfens.github.io/experiment/_posts/2025-10-27-fair-division-goods-part-3.md

 Even for *n* = 20 agents and *m* = 100 items: *O(20⁴ × 100) = O(16,000,000)* operations.
 Still easily computable.

-**The key insight**: When we're willing to accept **EF1** rather than exact envy-freeness, the problem remains tractable.
-The relaxation doesn't just make solutions exist.
-It makes them efficiently computable.
+When we're willing to accept **EF1** rather than exact envy-freeness, the problem remains tractable.
+The relaxation makes solutions exist and efficiently computable.

 **The NP-Hard Barrier: When Exact Optimization Becomes Intractable**